Black and rufous sengi: Diet and behaviour

 It eats insects such as beetles, termites, and centipedes, using its proboscis to dig them from the soil and its tongue to lick them up.
 Like most elephant shrews, it lives in monogamous pairs, defending hectare-sized territories.
 It typically builds ground level nests for shelter requiring dry leaf litter often at the base of trees.

 Elephant shrews in zoological gardens

-Several zoos have begun breeding this elephant shrew, including seven in Europe, such as the Prague and Wrocław zoos, as well as zoos in the United States like the Philadelphia Zoo.
-Two black and rufous elephant shrew males were born on February 4, 2007, at the National Zoo in Washington, D.C.
+Several zoos have begun breeding this elephant shrew, including seven in Europe, such as the Prague and Wrocław zoos, along with four zoos in the United States including the Philadelphia Zoo.
+For example, two black and rufous sengi males were born on February 4, 2007, at the National Zoo in Washington, D.C.